-- 1. Workers, shall have the right, in accordance with national law and/or practice, to request and receive in writing information on their individual pay level and the average pay levels, broken down by sex, for categories of workers doing the same work as them or work of equal value to theirs, in accordance with paragraphs 1a and 3. - 1a.(new) Workers shall have the possibility to request and receive the information referred to in paragraph 1 through their representatives, in accordance with national law and/or practice.
+- 1. Workers, shall have the right [...] to request and receive in writing information on their individual pay level and the average pay levels, broken down by sex, for categories of workers doing the same work as them or work of equal value to theirs, in accordance with paragraphs 1a and 3. - 1a.(new) Workers shall have the possibility to request and receive the information referred to in paragraph 1 through their representatives, in accordance with national law and/or practice.
 An equality body may also request and receive the information referred to in paragraph 1 upon the request of a worker, in accordance with national law and/or practice. - 2.
-Employers shall inform all workers, on an annual basis, of their right to receive the information referred to in paragraph 1. - 2a.(new)By way of derogation to paragraph 2, employers qualifying as small or micro enterprises shall inform all workers on a biannual basis of their right to receive the information referred to in paragraph 1. - 3.
+Employers shall inform all workers, on an annual basis, of their right to receive the information referred to in paragraph 1. - 2a.(new) By way of derogation to paragraph 2, employers qualifying as small or micro enterprises shall inform all workers every two years of their right to receive the information referred to in paragraph 1. - 3.
 Employers shall provide the information referred to in paragraph 1 within a reasonable period of time upon a worker's request.
 The information shall be provided in accessible formats for workers with disabilities upon their request. - 4.
 [Moved to 1a] - 5.
 Workers shall not be prevented from disclosing their pay for the purpose of enforcing the principle of equal pay [...].

-6. Employers may require that any worker or their representative having obtained information other than that concerning their own pay or pay level pursuant to this Article shall not use that information for any other purpose than to defend the right to equal pay [...].
+6. Employers may require that any worker [...] having obtained information other than that concerning their own pay or pay level pursuant to this Article shall not use that information for any other purpose than to defend the right to equal pay [...].
+Workers' representatives shall not use the information for any other purpose than to defend the right to equal pay of the worker concerned.